 3 Palace of the Grand Dukes of Lithuania

 It’s not a surprise that many tourists pay attention to a huge white building at the end of Cathedral Square.
-It’s rather new tourist destination because the museum of Palace of the Grand Duke of Lithuania was opened for visitors just in the 2013.
+It’s rather a new tourist destination because the museum of Palace of the Grand Duke of Lithuania was opened for visitors just in 2013.
 Nowadays, the museum presents more than 14 000 authentic archaeological treasures from various historical periods.
-Also, it offers a unique opportunity to enjoy the panorama of Vilnius city from the pleasant area in the Tower of Palace.
+Also, it offers a unique opportunity to enjoy the panorama of Vilnius city from a pleasant area in the Tower of Palace.
 So, it’s a great place to visit in Vilnius city center.

 4 Hill of Three Crosses

 The monument of Three Crosses is perfectly visible from the Vilnius Cathedral Square.
 Thus, it’s quite typical that Hill of Three Crosses is marked in the traveler’s map as one of the goals in what to see in Vilnius trip plan.
 However, this hill isn’t only a wonderful viewpoint but it also has an interesting history.
 According to archaeological research, the monument of Three Crosses is dedicated to the Franciscan monks who were murdered by pagans in the XIV century.
 However, only a few visitors know this history about the monument of Three Crosses.
 Mostly travelers visit this place because of the really fascinating Vilnius panorama and alluring environment.

 5 Miracle Tile